Eberty/LowCost3DReconstruction/README.md

     * Use `dense` option to do a dense point cloud reconstruction in order to obtain a complete and accurate point cloud possible.

 4. [integration.sh](https://github.com/Eberty/msc-research/blob/master/scripts/integration.sh)
-    * The integration consists of two stages: a) alignment between the point cloud produced with the aid of Kinect with the point cloud resulting from the SFM pipeline; b) reconstruction of the object's surface and  texturing.
+    * The integration consists in two stages: a) alignment between the point cloud produced by Kinect and the point cloud resulted from the SFM pipeline; b) reconstruction of the object's surface and  texturing.
-    * In our pipeline, the high resolution photos taken with a digital camera with the poses calculated using SFM, will be used to perform the texturing of the model.
+    * In our pipeline, the high resolution photos taken with a digital camera with the poses calculated using SFM will be used to perform the texturing of the model.
     * **Copy this script into the same workspace folder and execute: `source integration.sh <object_name.ply> [dense]`**
     * `object_name.ply` is the file generated by alignment process.
     * Add `dense` option to use the dense point-cloud reconstruction obtained by SFM script.